 Run sudo fdisk -l after plugging in your external hard drive.
 Take careful note of the drive’s partition address (for example, /dev/sda1, or /dev/sdb1).
 You want to make absolutely sure you’re referencing the right drive and partition here!
 The fdisk command should provide additional information about the manufacturer and the partition size to help you determine what is what!
 Failure to note the correct device address can result in you destroying data on other disks, so be very careful to ensure it’s the correct address!

-Step 2 – Create a backup of the external drive
+Step 2 – Create a back up of the external drive

 We’re going to be encrypting the drive.
 It’s always wise to take a backup beforehand!
 This can either be a full sector by sector disk image backup, or a file system backup.
 It really depends on what you’re using the external drive for, as to which will suit your needs.
 If you’re just storing files on your external drive, a file system backup is probably sufficient.
 Note that if the drive is already encrypted, you can still continue with the process without having to decrypt the drive first (the encryption will remain as is), but I’d still take a backup first.
 Clearly, for a filesystem backup on an encrypted drive, the drive will need to be unlocked and mounted accordingly!